EDGAR ALLAN POE IN GREENWICH VILLAGE

 Guaranteed to enthrall fans of Poe’s literary grotesques

 Meeting Point: 85 W 3rd St. between Thompson and Sullivan This tour is approximately 2 hours in duration and one mile in length.
 Runs rain or shine, except in cases of severely inclement weather.

-Tour Description: Edgar Allan Poe In Greenwich Village is a two-hour literary and historical walking tour that steps into the Greenwich Village of the 1840s, where Poe lived and worked at the height of his fame — before plunging irrevocably into the final, abysmal chapter of his short life.
+Tour Description: Edgar Allan Poe In Greenwich Village is a 90-minute literary and historical walking tour that steps into the Greenwich Village of the 1840s, where Poe lived and worked at the height of his fame — before plunging irrevocably into the final, abysmal chapter of his short life.

 This tour is the only dedicated literary, historical, and biographical Poe tour in Manhattan.
 See our write-ups in Rue Morgue and Literary Manhattan.

-Tour runs every year in October and January.
+Tour runs every year in October.